 To remove possible virus infections, try to scan your PC

 Spyware and coin miners are much more stealthy.
 Their efficiency depends on the amount of time they were active without the detection.
 Quite a straight motivation to leave no paths in your system, isn’t it?
 And the damage they may carry is much bigger than adware, even if you will remove it as soon as possible.
-Spyware is just a nuke for your privacy, since it collects and passes all possible data about you and your system, and then transfers it to its control centre.
-Coin miner is easier to detect, since it consumes a huge amount of the resources of your computer.
-But a lot of users do not pay attention to enormous CPU load, blaming the bad hardware or unoptimized Windows OS for the appeared lags.
+Spyware is just a nuke for your privacy since it collects and passes all possible data about you and your system, and then transfers it to its control center.
+Coin miner is easier to detect since it consumes a huge amount of the resources of your computer.
+But many users ignore enormous CPU load, blaming the bad hardware or unoptimized Windows OS for the appeared lags.

 How did I get this virus?

-Email spamming became a very popular malware distribution method, since the users do not raise suspicion on notifications from DHL or Amazon about the incoming delivery.
+Email spamming became a viral malware distribution method since the users do not raise suspicion on notifications from DHL or Amazon about the incoming delivery.
 However, it is quite easy to distinguish the malevolent email from the original one.
 Email address of the sender is a perfect indicator of the “originality” of that letter.

 Malicious advertisements on the web, however, is an old-timer of malware distribution1.
 And the advice to stop clicking the blinking advertisements on untrustworthy websites exists as long as the ads on the Internet.
 You can also install ad blocking plugins for your web browser – they will deal with any kind of ads.

 Software bundling is a widespread practice among the virus developers.
 Users who hack the programs to make them usable without purchasing a license approve any offer to include another program in the pack because they are gaining money in such a way.
 Check precisely the installation window for signs like “Advanced installation settings” or so.
 The ability to switch off the malware installation often hides under such items.

 What do I need to do with this “virus”?